DevopParker/DevopParker/README.md

 -->

-I live in California.
-I like spending time with my family, music, and coding. <br>
+I'm from California.
+I enjoy listening to music, coding, and spending time with my family. <br>
-Currently a student, pursuing a career as a software engineer and Fullstack developer.
+Currently enrolled in school with aspirations to become a software engineer and Fullstack developer.

 ### Languages and Tools